RondeSC/Miller_Shuffle_Algo/README.md

 The Fisher-Yates (aka Knuth) algorithm has been a solution that fixes this unwanted repetition.
 The issue this algorithm does come with is the added burden of an array in RAM memory of 2 times the maximum number of songs (for up to 65,000 items 128KB of RAM is needed) being dedicated to shuffled indexes for the duration that access to additional items from the shuffle are desired.
 The array is normally maintained by the calling routine, and passed by reference to a function implementing the Fisher-Yates algorithm.
 This is a significant issue for a resource limited microprocessor application as well as for an online service with millions upon millions of shuffle lists to maintain.

-The algorithm I present here (refered to as the Miller Shuffle algorithm) provides basically the same beneficial functionality with a comparable level of randomness, without the need of any array or upfront processing, and does not utilizing a PRNG.
+The algorithm I present here (refered to as the Miller Shuffle Algorithm) provides basically the same beneficial functionality with a comparable level of randomness, without the need of any array or upfront processing, and does not utilizing a PRNG.
 It reduces the algorithm's time complexity to O(1) from O(n) for Fisher-Yates and O(n^2) for naive implementations.
 It is essentially a [Pseudo Random **Index** Generator](https://docs.google.com/document/d/1UOzZNXHsaTuRHNFvPH_tQwVWfTXUj9xP) (**PRIG**).
 As defined herein, a Pseudo Random Index Generator (PRIG) returns each possible value in a range once and only once in a pseudo random order, with the input of a 'shuffleID' and a reference index (0 to N-1, generally used sequentially).
 Additionally when utilizing a PRIG, there is no need for an array to serve as a play history record.
 You can simply decrement the reference index to step back through the play history.